SkillDevs/electric_dart/todos_flutter/README.md

 To apply the migrations using the Postgres connection the Electric local-stack has:
 `migrate -path migrations -database "postgres://postgres:password@localhost:5432/electric?sslmode=disable" up`

-Right now the migrations bundled in the app itself are manually created from the `migrations.js` that `npx electric-sql generate` creates.
+Every time the schema changes in Postgres, we need to update the client bundling the required migrations.
+You can do that following the next section, although in this example they have already been generated.

 ### Generate the client migrations file